william1760/DynDNS_Updater/README.md

 ## Running the Script Directly

-Of course, you can also run the python script `wrk/main.py` direclty without Docker.
+Of course, you can also run the python script `wrk/main.py` directly without Docker.
 This provides flexibility for users who may not want to use Docker for some reason.

 ```bash
 python main.py